 The Infrastructure Cycle

-Every pump, tank, pipe, valve, hydrant and meter in our infrastructure is on a cycle — decades of operation and maintenance, and then planning, designing and installing its replacement.
+Every pump, tank, pipe, valve, hydrant and meter in our infrastructure is on a cycle.
+These cycles consist of decades of operation and maintenance, and then planning, designing and installing replacements.
 Our goal is to extend the operations phase of the cycle as long as possible through regular and preventive maintenance.
-The cycle varies — pipe can last 100 years, valves 50 to 75 years and meters 20 years — and each item was installed at a different time.
+The cycle varies as pipe can last 100 years, valves 50 to 75 years and meters 20 years.
+On top of that, we installed each item at a different time.
 Tracking cycles and managing the replacement phase is an enormous task.

 Our Field Operations Staff

-Our field operations crews work throughout our service area every day — and sometimes throughout the night — installing new service lines, maintaining valves and hydrants, replacing pipe and making emergency repairs.
-Working on pipe requires coordination with cities and other utilities and hours of excavation.
-When repairs are completed, crews must restore and test water quality, backfill and repave the street.
+Our field operations crews work throughout our service area every day and sometimes throughout the night.
+They install new service lines, maintain valves and hydrants, replace pipe and make emergency repairs.
+Working on pipe requires coordination with cities and other utilities.
+Excavation also takes hours.
+When we complete repairs, crews must restore and test water quality, backfill and repave the street.

-Our engineering department manages every aspect of infrastructure replacement — what we call capital improvement projects — from planning and design to construction management and inspection.
-We budget about $15 million annually for capital improvement projects, and our engineers prioritize and schedule projects up to 20 years into the future to assure that funding is available.
+Our engineering department manages every aspect of infrastructure replacement.
+They handle planning and design, construction management and inspection.
+We call these replacement jobs “capital improvement projects”.
+We budget about $15 million annually for capital improvement projects.
+Our engineers prioritize and schedule projects decades in advance to manage risk and ensure that funding is available.

 Take a look at our capital improvement master plan.
 You’ll see how many projects we completed, and how many lie ahead.